Linuxfabrik/monitoring-plugins/check-plugins/kvm-memory-usage/README.md

 * UNKNOWN if libvirt cannot be reached, if the connection is not a QEMU/KVM one, if `virsh` is missing, or on an invalid `--match` or `--ignore` pattern.
 * `--no-match-severity` sets the state reported when `--match` or `--ignore` leave no machine to check (default: `ok`).
 * `--brief` hides the rows that are within the thresholds.
 It changes nothing about the state or the performance data.
+* WARN or CRIT if the memory promised to the machines reaches `--warning-commitment` or `--critical-commitment` percent of the host's memory (both default: unset).
+Promising more than there is works while the guests leave theirs untouched, so the bound is yours to pick; the host actually running out of memory is what `check_memory_usage` reports.
 * `--always-ok` suppresses all alerts and always returns OK.

 The thresholds accept [Nagios ranges](../THRESHOLDS.md), so `--warning=@0:5` alerts on a machine that is suspiciously *empty* rather than full, which is how a guest that failed to come up all the way looks.